NateWr/pkp-docs/schema/index.md

 	]));
 ```

-`Field` and it's child classes correspond to a Vue component in the UI Library.
+Each of the `Field` child classes correspond to a Vue component in the UI Library.

 ### Built-in Forms